-- Connect the FPC cable to the sensor:
+- Connect the FPC cable to the sensor module:

-- Place the sensor so that the sensor connector pads of the sensor are facing downwards (steel surface upwards).
+- Place the sensor module so that the module's connector pads are facing downwards (steel surface upwards).

-- Insert sensor into the connector on FPC cable (yellow piece of PCB of the FPC connector still facing upwards).
+- Insert the sensor module into the connector on FPC cable (yellow piece of PCB of the FPC connector still facing upwards).

 - Make sure the direction of the pads is straight into the connector, and the pads have reached the end of the connector.

 Connect a USB cable with a Micro USB type B connector to the interface board.

 Make sure no object is within the touch active area of the sensor module before connecting power to the sensor through USB.
 The sensor calibrates itself when powered on and an object within the touch active area may interfere with the calibration.

 If the sensor module is of the 0° type: place the module on a table with the steel surface facing downwards and with the optical surface facing towards you.

 If the sensor module is of the 90° type: place the module on a table with the steel surface facing upwards, so the optical surface is facing upwards as well.
 Make sure no object is within the touch active area above the sensor module.

 Alternatively, you can mount the sensor module by using tape in order to fasten the steel surface to the edge of a table, with the optical surface facing towards you.